Full-Spectrum EV Platform. Precision Biomanufacturing from Source to Specification.

 BioThera's flagship dermocosmetic — plant-derived extracellular vesicles, precision-manufactured and clinician-ready.
 Full formulation details, ingredient rationale, CoA information, and early access waitlist.

 Current scientific evidence supports EV surface and epidermal interaction as the primary mechanism by which topically applied plant-derived EVs may influence skin biology.
-BioThera Solutions presents an evidence-stratified model distinguishing well-supported surface interactions from plausible follicular routes, while explicitly noting that trans-stratum corneum passive diffusion has not been demonstrated for EV-sized particles (30–200 nm).
+BioThera Solutions presents an evidence-stratified model distinguishing well-supported surface interactions from plausible follicular routes, while noting that further research is required to demonstrate passive penetration of intact EV-sized particles (30–1000 nm) across the stratum corneum.

 Extracellular vesicles are proposed to interact with human skin through multiple pathways — each associated with a distinct level of experimental support.
 This model distinguishes well-supported surface and epidermal interactions from plausible follicular penetration.
-Trans-stratum corneum passive diffusion has not been demonstrated for EV-sized particles (30–200 nm) and is not represented as a viable pathway.
+Trans-stratum corneum passive diffusion of intact EV-sized particles (30–1000 nm) remains an area where further research is required to demonstrate penetration across the SC.
 No mechanism depicted is clinically confirmed.

 Pathway Evidence Levels

 Evidence-stratified pathway model — no mechanism is clinically confirmed.
-This illustration maps two proposed interaction pathways with experimental support, and one that has not been demonstrated.
+This illustration maps proposed interaction pathways across distinct levels of experimental support.
 Surface and epidermal interaction (stratum corneum surface, keratinocytes) is well-supported in the botanical EV literature.
 Follicular penetration via the hair follicle shaft and sebaceous duct is a plausible and increasingly studied route for nanoscale particles.
-Trans-stratum corneum passive diffusion has not been demonstrated for particles in the EV size range (30–200 nm) — they exceed classical passive diffusion thresholds (~500 Da) by several orders of magnitude, and this route is not represented as viable.
+Trans-stratum corneum passive diffusion of intact EV-sized particles (30–1000 nm) remains an active area of investigation — further research is required to demonstrate passive penetration across the SC.